-The Trustees of the Quality First Education Trust fully recognise the responsibilities and duties placed upon them to have arrangements to safeguard and promote the welfare of all pupils in the schools within the Trust.
-We believe that our schools provide a caring, positive, safe and stimulating environment in which pupils can learn and that promotes the social, physical and emotional wellbeing of each individual pupil.

-We recognise that all staff, including volunteers, have a full and active part to play in protecting pupils from harm.
-This policy is for:
+The Trustees of the Quality First Education Trust fully recognise the responsibilities and duties placed on them to have arrangements to safeguard and promote the welfare of all pupils in the schools within the Trust.
+We believe that the Trust's schools provide a caring, positive, safe and stimulating environment in which pupils can learn and that promotes the social, physical and emotional wellbeing of each individual pupil.
+We recognise that all staff (regardless of employment status), including volunteers, have a full and active part to play in protecting pupils from harm.